-Whale watching in Cabo San Lucas: practical guide
+Whale watching in Cabo San Lucas: guide and season

 Whale watching is one of Los Cabos' most requested experiences.
-This guide helps you book with realistic expectations: seasonality, sea-state reality, and private vs shared operations.
+This complete guide helps you book with realistic expectations: season, species, sea-state reality, responsible viewing, and the difference between private and shared departures.
+Wildlife is never guaranteed, but good planning makes the day better.

 Seasonal window and migration context